leetcode-python-java/leetcode-python-java/README.md

       # This line which change the :status to :stop.
       notify_safely(STOP_COMMAND) # Let's step into this line.

+      # 'Thread.current.object_id' returns '70144214949920',
+      # which is the same as the 'Thread.current.object_id' in Puma::Server#run.
+      # Current thread is exactly the main thread here.
+      puts "#{Thread.current.object_id}"

       # The @thread is just the always running Thread created in `Puma::Server#run`.
       # Please look at method `Puma::Server#run`.
-      # `@thread.join` will suspend the main process execution.
+      # `@thread.join` will suspend the main thread execution.
-      # And the @thread's code will continue be executed in main process.
+      # And the @thread's code will continue be executed in main thread.
       # Because @thread is waiting for incoming request, the next executed code
       # will be `ios = IO.select sockets` in method `handle_servers`.
       @thread.join if @thread && sync